 To test if your banana bread is ready to come out of the oven, don’t cut into it with a knife.
 Instead, take a skewer and insert it into the center.
 If it still has batter sticking to it, bake for another five minutes.
 If the skewer comes out clean or with just a few crumbs… you’re ready to rock n roll!

 Once your banana bread is out of the oven, transfer it immediately to a cooling rack to prevent it from getting soggy.
 And don’t be tempted to wrap it in a plastic wrap too soon.
 Let it cool down first.
 To reheat your banana bread, simply put it back into the oven for a few minutes when you’re ready to eat it!

 The secret to perfect banana bread every time

 - It’s all in the ripeness.
-The riper the banana, the more moist and flavorsome the bread – so wait for those bananas to ripen!
+The riper the banana, the more moist and flavorsome the bread and it is one of the best sugar replacements – so wait for those bananas to ripen!